borntofrappe/game-development/Utils/Timer/README.md

 ### label

-When setting up an interval, it is useful to have a label describing the interval.
+When setting up an interval, it is useful to associate a label to the table.

 ```lua
 function Timer:every(dt, callback, label)